GeanoFee/geanos-phantom-performance/README.md

 ## 📊 Dashboard & Tools

 *   **Real-Time Metrics:** The **GPP Dashboard** displays precisely how many megabytes of RAM you are saving through binary compression.
-*   **The Exorcism:** An emergency utility to immediately re-hydrate all Phantoms in RAM - perfect for manual backups or world maintenance.
+*   **The Exorcism:** An emergency utility to immediately re-hydrate all Phantoms in RAM - perfect for uninstallation or exporting data.
 *   **Self-Test Suite:** Developers can trigger automated regression tests via `GPP.diagnostics` directly from the console.
 *   **Debug Mode:** Enable strictly-typed logging for TASS verification cycles, hydration timings, and operational decay scans.
 Perfectly transparent for troubleshooting, silent when disabled.